jamesplease/redux-resource/docs/guides/state-structure.md

 ```

 These four keys represent the four CRUD actions.
 The values of the keys are
-one of the four request statuses – null, pending, succeeded, or failed,
+one of the four request statuses – `"NULL"`, `"PENDING"`, `"SUCCEEDED"`, or
-representing the status of any requests for that resource.
+`"FAILED"`, representing the status of any requests involving that resource.

-When you create your resource reducers, you have the option to specify
-additional default metadata for each resource.

 Let's look at an example.
 Consider an application where a user can "select"
 resources from a list, and then take action on their selection (such as updating